StuartCTS/csync-repo/README.md

 - misconfiguration of the repo location/branch/folder/creds
 - lack of quota/resource on the cluster

+### Cluster registration
+For each of your enrolled clusters you should add a cluster registration to the `/clusterregistry folder of your repo (see e.g. [](karate-corp/clusterregistry/cluster-local.yaml) ).
+This will allow you to define cluster selectors based upon teh labels attached to these cluster definitions.
+Note the names _must_ correspond with those used when configuring config-sync on the cluster.

+In this repo, it is assumes there will be four clusters, three on GKE (`belgium`, `iowa` and `taiwan`) and one local cluster (`docker-desktop`). you will need something similar to demonstrate concepts such as locality constraints or configuration targeting via cluster selectors.

+### Cluster selectors
+There are two sample cluster selector types based upon the above sample clusters:

+- location selectors, one for each cluster e.g.[](karate-corp/clusterregistry/clusterselector-location-iowa.yaml)
+- an environment based selector, based upon an environment label set for each cluster e.g. [](karate-corp/clusterregistry/clusterselector-env-prod.yaml)

+THese can be used with the correct annotations to apply configurations selectively to individual or groups of clusters

 ## Config Sync features

 There are samples illustrating a number of cluster configuration and management features within this repo.
 Specific instructions listed below